 Giving Compass’ Take:

-• A new study reveals that the women’s suffrage movement helped improve education because more kids stayed in school during this time period.
+• Alia Wong discusses a study that suggests that the women’s suffrage movement helped improve education because more kids stayed in school during this time period.

 • What is the next phase of improving gender equity?
-How can this next phase improve communities?
+What role can funders play in advancing gender equality to improve communities?

 • Learn more about Women’s Equality Day.

 When the United States ratified the Nineteenth Amendment nearly a century ago, the law’s immediate impact extended far beyond giving women the right to vote.